cjiang18/stochastic-delay-differential-equation/README.tex.md

 The Ulam's method uses Markov Chain.

  Suppose  we have a discrete finite state process, then the invariant measure could be calculated by computing the eigenvalues and eigenvectors of the corresponding Markov matrix.
-The eigenvector corresponding to eigenvalue 1, is the required invariant measure.
+The normalised eigenvector corresponding to eigenvalue 1, is the required invariant measure.

 If  we have $X:[a,b]\rightarrow[a,b]$, we could partition the interval $[a,b]$ into N equally spaced subintervals.
 Then, considering each subinterval as a single state, we have a N-state Markov process.